The reality of working in recruitment

 For those working in the recruitment industry it's often the 'buzz' of a fast-paced working environment and the rewards you can secure following a successful day at the office that make it all worthwhile.

 Like any industry, salary can vary from business to business.
 The average recruitment consultant's salary can significantly increase depending on the location, performance, and bonus schemes that may be on offer.
 Depending on your role and previous experience, you may be offered a basic salary plus a performance-related bonus or commission.

 Not only do consultants enjoy extra income through bonuses, many recruitment firms also offer an excellent EVP (employee value proposition) that covers wellbeing and mental health.
-From employee discounts and gym membership, to once in a lifetime reward schemes that allow high performers to travel to destinations such as New York and Las Vegas.
+From employee discounts and gym membership, to reward schemes that allow high performers to travel to destinations such as New York and Las Vegas.

 These schemes are enabling staff to voice their opinion on how the workplace can be improved, ensuring a transparent culture conducive to a happy working environment.

 Flexible working was already on the rise before COVID-19, but the pandemic undoubtedly accelerated this and I don't envisage recruitment going back to being five days a week in the office.
 The next big challenge for all businesses is how to ensure that their staff can be upskilled and inspired while working in a hybrid formation.
 Those recruitment businesses adopting digital technologies will prosper and benefit culturally as a result.